ethereum/ERCs/ERCS/erc-xxxx.md

 The AccessControlRegistry implements several security measures to ensure the integrity and reliability of the access control system:

 **Admin-Only Restrictions**: By limiting state-modifying functions to contract admins, the system prevents unauthorized users from making critical changes.

-**Contract-Only Registration**: Ensuring that only contracts can register themselves prevents misuse by individual accounts.

 **Valid Address Checks**: By requiring non-zero addresses, the system avoids potential vulnerabilities associated with null addresses.